Comparison of rugby league and rugby union: Ball

 The balls for rugby are very similar, both a prolate spheroid shaped ball.
-Rugby league balls are similar in size to Rugby union balls, but are more pointed at the edges.
-Rugby balls are noticeably larger than a Canadian / American football, and do not have ties for grabbing.
-Rather than being made of coarse leather as in gridiron, rugby balls are made with a smoother synthetic finish.
+Rugby league balls are similar in size to rugby union balls, but are more pointed at the edges.

 Finance and scale

 In the UK, the "two codes" of rugby are very different in scale and turnover.
 The turnover of the RFL was reported as £19m in 2014.
 For comparison, the turnover of the Rugby Football Union in 2014 was £150m.
 The number of rugby union players in England is 1.99 million (predominantly school and children's teams following a RFU drive to increase participation) but which includes 131,000 senior male players.
-The number of players participating in any capacity in Rugby League in England (including wheelchair users) is about 100,000.
+The number of players participating in any capacity in rugby league in England (including wheelchair users) is about 100,000.

-In Australia, rugby league had 1,430,367 participants in the sport (including school clinics) and 167,533 registered players in 2013.
-The Australian Rugby League Commission reported a gross revenue of $185,668,873 and a gross profit of $4,675,845 in the 2012 financial year.
-Rugby Union in 2012 had 323,115 participants, including 50,000 registered juniors.
+In Australia, rugby league had 1,430,367 participants in the sport (including school clinics) and 167,533 registered players in 2021.
+The Australian Rugby League Commission reported a gross revenue of $185,668,873 and a gross profit of $14,675,845 in the 2022 financial year.
+Rugby union in 2012 had 323,115 participants, including 50,000 registered juniors.
 The ARU in 2012 had gross revenues of $96.6m, but had a net deficit of $8.3m.
-A significant portion of Rugby Union's revenue is derived from the national team touring overseas and visiting tours, while Rugby League's is largely generated by its strong domestic league.
+A significant portion of rugby union's revenue is derived from the national team touring overseas and visiting tours, while rugby league's is largely generated by its strong domestic league.

-The number of rugby union players in New Zealand is estimated to be 129,000, with 35,721 playing rugby league.
+The number of rugby union players in New Zealand is estimated to be 129,000, with 95,721 playing rugby league.

-Rugby union generally has a broader reach around the world, largely due to the unrestricted spread of the game across commonwealth countries, promulgated by British armed forces, during a time when the armed forces inexplicably banned rugby league in the early 20th century.
+Rugby union generally has a broader reach around the world, largely due to the unrestricted spread of the game across commonwealth countries, promulgated by British armed forces, during a time when the armed forces banned rugby league in the early 20th century.
 For example, it is a popular sport in a number of countries such as South Africa and Argentina.